01 of 09

 Repeat the previous instructions on the other side.
 You should now have something that looks like this photo.Continue to 8 of 9 below.

 08 of 09

-You can now place the flower pot person in your garden and then attach the head.
-Some people place the head directly onto the body without glueing it and fill it with soil and flowers.
+You can now place the flowerpot person in your garden and then attach the head.
+Some people place the head directly onto the body without gluing it and fill it with soil and flowers.

 09 of 09

 Your simple flowerpot person is now a beautiful yard decoration!
 You will love how cute it looks in your garden and might want to make a couple more to add whimsical delight to your backyard decor.